leogaboardi/Django_test/README.md

 * To create a new Django project: 'django-admin startproject mysite'
 * To create a new Django app: 'python manage.py startapp polls'
 * Localhost default address: <http://127.0.0.1:8000/>
-* To make chenes in the database model:
+* To make changes in the database model:
-.* Change your models (in models.py).
+..* Change your models (in models.py).
-.* Run 'python manage.py makemigrations pools' to create migrations for those changes .* Run 'python manage.py migrate' to apply those changes to the database.
+..* Run 'python manage.py makemigrations pools' to create migrations for those changes ..* Run 'python manage.py migrate' to apply those changes to the database.